Oscars show salutes #MeToo movement, diversity in film

 Weinstein has denied having nonconsensual sex with anyone.

-The women described 2017, which included blockbuster and critically acclaimed films that were not centered on white men - from female-led action movie“Wonder Woman” to racial satire“Get Out” - as a move toward a more inclusive film industry.
+The women described 2017, which included blockbuster and critically acclaimed films that were not centered on white men - from female-led action movie “Wonder Woman” to racial satire “Get Out” - as a move toward a more inclusive film industry.

-“The changes we are witnessing are being driven by the powerful sound of new voices, of different voices, of our voices, joining together in a mighty chorus that is finally saying:‘Time’s up,’” Judd said.
+“The changes we are witnessing are being driven by the powerful sound of new voices, of different voices, of our voices, joining together in a mighty chorus that is finally saying: ‘Time’s up,’” Judd said.

 Time’s Up, launched on Jan.
 1, is a legal defense fund that aims to support people reporting sexual harassment in the entertainment industry and beyond.